RyanSelesnik/Ambient-Temperature-Measurement-System/README.md

 ### Inputs

 The MCP9700 is a linear thermistor integrated circuit [1].
 It has 3 pins, as shown in Figure 2.
-The thermistor's resistance changes with temperature, which, in turn, affects the voltage at $V_out$.
+The thermistor's resistance changes with temperature, which, in turn, affects the voltage at $V_{out}$.
 By monitoring this voltage change with the microcontroller, the temperature can be recorded.
 The relationship between the voltage and temperature is given by Equation (1) [1].

 $$ V_{out} = T_{c} \times T_{A} + V_{0^\circ C} \ \ \ \ \ (1)$$